suntorytime/phase-2-part-B/part-3/README.md

 1. `$ bundle`
 1. `$ bundle exec rake db:create`

-## Release 0: User Model (10 - 15 minutes)
+### Release 0: Add Model and Migration (10 - 15 minutes)
-The `User` model in this application will need to store a username and an encrypted version of the password.
+Create both an empty `User` model and a migration to create the corresponding `users` table.
+The table will need to store a username and an encrypted version of the password.

-Create a migration to create the `users` table along with the corresponding model.
 Once that is complete, run the following commands:

 1. `$ bundle exec rake db:migrate`
 1. `$ bundle exec rake db:migrate RACK_ENV=test`